 But fear not.

-But fear not.
-Account Managers are in demand by companies now more than ever.
-LinkedIn recently revealed the most promising jobs and in-demand skills of 2019 and three customer relationship focused roles made the Top 10
+Key Account Managers are in demand by companies now more than ever.
+LinkedIn recently revealed the most promising jobs and in-demand skills and three customer relationship focused roles made the Top 10

 The five most in demand soft skills:

 - Time Management

 You don't need to be technical to be successful.
 A survey of 2,000 business leaders confirmed the soft skills most in-demand are leadership, communication, collaboration, and time management.
 In fact, 57% of them said these soft skills are more important than hard skills ~ LinkedIn

 Why are key account management skills back in demand?

 Companies are under enormous pressures and need account managers with the right skill set to help them navigate the challenges.

 - 80% of companies are concerned with disruption from competitors and new digital-savvy entrants.